yjyoon-dev/kmp-multi-module-template/README.md

   <tr>
    <td><code>core:designsystem</code>
    </td>
-   <td>Design system which includes Core UI components (many of which are customized Material 3 components), app theme and icons.
-The design system can be viewed by running the <code>app-nia-catalog</code> run configuration.
+   <td>Design system which includes Core UI components such as customized Material 3 components.
    </td>
   </tr>
   <tr>
    <td><code>core:ui</code>
    </td>
-   <td>Composite UI components and resources used by feature modules, such as the news feed.
-Unlike the <code>designsystem</code> module, it is dependent on the data layer since it renders models, like news resources.
+   <td>Composite UI components and resources used by feature modules.
+Unlike the <code>designsystem</code> module, it is dependent on the data layer since it renders models.
    </td>
   </tr>
   <tr>